Writing

-Born in the US to Cuban parents, Cruz identifies as a pre-natal exile, remaining close to the grandparents and other family who stayed behind in Cuba.
-They were raised by a single mother in a multi-racial community in North Miami in the 1970s and 80s.
+Born in the US to Cuban parents, R Cielo Cruz was raised by a single mother in a multi-racial community in North Miami.
 Cruz draws deeply from this experience, as well as their close ties to the Caribbean, in their writing.
+Stories and essays by Cruz have been published in Perigee, Black Warrior Review, Colorlines, hipMama, Bridge the Gulf Project, and the anthology Mamaphonic.

 Colorlines